HeartOfGold523/Responsive-Dashboard/README.md

 ## If I had more time

 - Finish writing unit tests for other components/pages.
-- Move the endpoint I'm calling into an environment variable.
+- Move the API endpoint I'm calling into an environment variable.
+- Look into different charts library or attempt to create my own with MUI to allow clickable/filterable bar graph.
+MUI pre-built charts are nice, but only the PieChart allows for onClick handlers.
 - Create constants folder/module alias:
   - Create `strings.ts` file for defining all of the text used across the app.
 This would be used for localization.
   - Create `colors.ts` file for defining all of the colors used across the app.
 This could be referenced either directly or from a `ThemeProvider` like MUI has.